5 monitors to upgrade your home workspace, from 15 to 34 inches

 You don't have to spend a lot to get a decent display.
 We haven't tested this particular model -- but ViewSonic generally makes good monitors and the Amazon customer feedback (for what it's worth) is overwhelmingly positive.
 It also has a nice range of features, all of the connections you're likely to need and solid specs for the price.

-If you are willing to shell out, we're fans of this great general purpose monitor that doubles as a solid display for gaming.
+If you are willing to shell out, we're fans of this great general-purpose monitor that doubles as a solid display for gaming.
 It simulates optimized HDR brightness curves so you can get better-than-average results in Windows without paying for real HDR, supports 144Hz and also has a feature that helps improve visibility for people with impaired color vision.
 And it has the best built-in-speakers of any monitor we've tested recently -- or maybe ever.
-One, minor downside: Although this $500 monitor tilts, it is not height-adjustable.
+One minor downside: Although this $500 monitor tilts, it is not height-adjustable.

 There are a number of reasons to consider the Lepow USB-C monitor.
-It's a good option if you're working on a laptop without a VGA or HDMI output like the port-impoverished MacBook Air.
+It's a good option if you're working on a laptop without a VGA or HDMI output, like the port-impoverished MacBook Air.
 It's handy if you have limited space.
 And weighing less than 2 pounds, it's light enough to come along when you need to move your setup.
 The Lepow connects to your laptop via USB -- so you don't need a VGA or HDMI port.
 And there's no need for an external power supply, so you can use it even when there's no socket nearby.

 Discuss: 5 monitors to upgrade your home workspace, from 15 to 34 inches